gowthamshashank/unzips/README.md

                    orgId: 1
                    url: http://prometheus-server.monitoring.svc.cluster.local

+             Override Grafana value:-

+             When Grafana gets deployed and the provisioner runs, the data source provisioner is deactivated.
+We need to activate it so it searches for our config maps.

+             We need to create our own values.yml file to override the datasources search value, so when Grafana is deployed it will search our datasource.yml definition and inject it.

-             Create a values.yaml file with the following content:-
+             Create a file called values.yml with the following contents:

              values.yaml:-